 Flamient Real Estate Photography Technique

 Flambient refers to the Real Estate Photography Technique that involves compositing photos taken using a flash and an ambient photo.
-When a flash is employed you can reveal a rooms true color.
+To reveal a rooms true color a flash is employed.
 As opposed to an image dominated by the colour cast of artificial lighting, In particular tungsten light which has a yellow hue.
 The Flambient Technique allows you to overpower the artificial lighting with neutral light from the flash.
 Therefore during the editing process you have the ability to dial back the colour cast in the ambient shot and blend them with the rooms true colours as captured using a flash.
 Through this process you can align the colours in the image to that of human visual perception.

 Why not use both?